anewton1998/rdap_guide/src/misc/uses.md

 for each IP address.
 Then `curl` pipes its output to `jq` which appends the information to the CSV file.

 Here is what to note about the `curl` command:
-1. the `-s` suppresses progress output so only JSON is passed to `jq`.
+1. The `-s` suppresses progress output so only JSON is passed to `jq`.
-1. the `accept` header is set to the RDAP media type.
+1. The `accept` header is set to the RDAP media type.
-1. the target is a bootstrap server that redirects queries to the appropriate authoritative server.
+1. The target is a bootstrap server that redirects queries to the appropriate authoritative server.
-1. the `-L` instructs `curl` to follow redirects.
+1. The `-L` instructs `curl` to follow redirects.

 These last two items are important to understand.
 The set of IP addresses are not all registered with the same RIR, yet the script has no logic to find the right server to query.
 Instead, all queries are sent